neura-sx/graphene-book/book/multi-sig/tutorial-updating-multi-sig.md

 ```
 begin_builder_transaction
 ```
-As a response, you'll recieve an ID of the builder process - let's call it `<builder-handle-ID>`.
+As a response, you'll receive an ID of the builder process - let's call it `<builder-handle-ID>`.
 This ID will be used in all subsequent commands involving the transaction builder.

 ### Add update to the builder
 We will now define the account update operation we want to execute.
 Our variables are as follows: